nkakouros-original/ansible-role-taskserver/README.md

 # nkakouros.taskserver

-Ansible role to setup a Taskserver(taskd) for Taskwarrior
+Ansible role to setup a Taskserver(taskd) for Taskwarrior.

 This role follows closely the tutorial at https://gitpitch.com/GothenburgBitFactory/taskserver-setup

+It will install taskd as per the tutorial, download client certificates to be used in other devices and generate config snippets for configuring the android app among other things.

 Original work on the role was done by Wilmar den Ouden at https://github.com/wilmardo/ansible-role-taskserver.
 I relicensed it as GPLv3